What is Date of Record of Dividends?

 The ex-dividend date is the date which is set exactly two business days before the record date.
 This system exists because of the T+3 system of settlement presently in use in North America as per which stock trades settle three business days after the transaction is carried out.

 So if an investor decides to buy a stock two business days before its record date then his trade would only get settled the day after the record date.
 Then the investor will not be a shareholder of record for receiving dividend or distribution.

 Example of Date of Record Dividend

 Let us take an example of company ABC Ltd. which has made a formal declaration of $2 dividend per ABC share payable on August 1, 2017, to the shareholders of record as of August 20th, 2017.
-The date of record or record date is August 20th, 2017 and the ex-dividend date is to be set to two business days before the record date which is 18th August 2017.
+The date of record is August 20th, 2017 and the ex-dividend date is to be set to two business days which is 18th August 2017.

-Record Date is usually set to ascertain the holders of a particular stock to understand who are entitled to receive distribution and who are not.
-When a company makes preparation to distribute the record date of dividend among the shareholders this record of shareholders is used to understand who own the stocks on a particular date.
-This particular date is the date of the record or record date.
+Record Date is usually set to ascertain the holders of a particular stock to understand who is entitled to receive the distribution and who are not.
+When a company makes preparation to distribute the dividend among the shareholders, this record of shareholders is used to understand who own the stocks.
 The record date varies from among the types of securities.
 When any trade is executed then the investor becomes the owner of the record on the settlement.